-The system searches these resources in this order:
+The system searches the property values in the following order:

-- 1 27000@hostA: (hostA configured on port 27000) - 2 /opt/license/license.dat (local license data file) - 3 27001@hostB: (hostB configured on port 27001) - 4 ./license.dat (local license data file) - license-grace-period The maximum length of time MATLAB Production Server responds to HTTP requests, after license server heartbeat has been lost.
-See the network license manager documentation for more on heartbeats and related license terminology. - license-poll-interval The interval of time that must pass, after license server heartbeat has been lost and MATLAB Production Server stops responding to HTTP requests, before license server is polled, to verify and checkout a valid license.
-Polling occurs at the interval specified by license-poll-interval until license has been successfully checked-out.
+- 1 27000@hostA: (hostA configured on port 27000) - 2 /opt/license/license.dat (local license data file) - 3 27001@hostB: (hostB configured on port 27001) - 4 ./license.dat (local license data file) - license-grace-period The maximum length of time that MATLAB Production Server responds to HTTP requests, after license server heartbeat has been lost.
+See the network license manager documentation for more on heartbeats and related license terminology. - license-poll-interval The interval of time that must pass after license server heartbeat has been lost and MATLAB Production Server stops responding to HTTP requests, before the system polls the license server to verify and checkout a valid license.
+Polling occurs at the interval specified by license-poll-interval until the server is able to check out a license.
 See the network license manager documentation for more on heartbeats and related license terminology.

-Verify Status of License Server using mps-status
+Verify Status of License Server Using mps-status

-When you enter an mps-status command, the status of the server and the associated license is returned.
-The command is available only in an on-premise installation of MATLAB Production Server.
+The mps-status command returns the status of the server instance and the associated license server.
+The command is available only in an on-premises installation of MATLAB Production Server.